Craft Room Organization: tips for creating craft spaces from a pro organizer (& crafter)

 Use the walls to get your craft room organized!

-You can add hooks, baskets, buckets, and/or shelves, and configure them all kinds of ways to organize your supplies just the way you like.
+You can add hooks, baskets, buckets, and/or shelves, for example.
+You can configure them in all kinds of ways to organize your supplies just the way you like.

 Tired of all of that clutter in your garage, craft room, or kitchen counter tops?
 Organize with pegboard to keep your whole home neat and clutter-free.